signnow/java-sample-app/src/main/resources/static/samples/EmbeddedSignerConsentForm/ReadMe.md

     - The app fetches the signed PDF and sends it to the user for download.

 ## Notes
-- The template ID used in this demo: 59b3ff2c50f240b69a3e50412ea3c32453ce8003.
+- The template ID used in this demo: bcf0ddaea1394b969a1ce628901097b8c547cd87.
 - The template is a "Beauty Procedures Consent Form" for Luxe Dinosaur Grooming Salon.
-- Signer's email is pulled from config: config('signnow.api.signer_email').
+- Signer's email is hardcoded in the example as "signer@example.com".
-- All API requests are made via the official SignNow SDK using credentials from the .env file.
+- All API requests are made via the official SignNow SDK using credentials from the environment configuration.

 ## Disclaimer
 This example is for demonstration purposes only.
 The embedded flow relies on a static template hosted on our demo SignNow account and should not be used in production without appropriate customization.